xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3         | Multiple consolidation ranges    |
 | 4         | Another PivotTable report        |

-Source    can be one of four things.
+Source&nbsp;&nbsp;&nbsp;&nbsp;can be one of four things.
 If type is 1, then source is a cell reference or name to the range to be used as the PivotTable source.
 If type is 2, then source is a one-dimensional array describing the external database to be used as the PivotTable source.
 If type is 3, then source is a multi-dimensional array listing the cell ranges and associated page field items describing the consolidation PivotTable source.
 If type is 4, then source is the name of another PivotTable report with which to share its source.

-Destination    is a cell reference or name.
+Destination&nbsp;&nbsp;&nbsp;&nbsp;is a cell reference or name.
 The upper-left corner of this range will act as the upper-left corner of the PivotTable report which will be created.
 If destination is omitted, Microsoft Excel will create the PivotTable report on a new sheet.

-Name    is the name of the PivotTable report to be created given as a text.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report to be created given as a text.
 If name is omitted, Microsoft Excel uses a default name.

-Row\_grand    is a logical value which if TRUE displays a Grand Total for each row on the PivotTable report.
+Row\_grand&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE displays a Grand Total for each row on the PivotTable report.
 If FALSE, a Grand Total for each row is not displayed.

-Col\_grand    is a logical value which if TRUE displays a Grand Total for each column.
+Col\_grand&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE displays a Grand Total for each column.
 If FALSE, a Grand Total for each column is not displayed.

-Save\_data    is a logical value which if TRUE causes the data for the PivotTable report to be saved along with the PivotTable definition.
+Save\_data&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE causes the data for the PivotTable report to be saved along with the PivotTable definition.
 If FALSE, the data is not saved along with the PivotTable definition.

-Apply\_auto\_format    is a logical value which if TRUE causes autoformatting upon pivotting or refreshing.
+Apply\_auto\_format&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which if TRUE causes autoformatting upon pivotting or refreshing.
 If FALSE, the PivotTable report will not be formatted automatically upon pivoting or refreshing.

-Autopage    Applies only to type 3.
+Autopage&nbsp;&nbsp;&nbsp;&nbsp;Applies only to type 3.
 This argument is a logical value which if TRUE or omitted causes Microsoft Excel to create a page field automatically.
 If FALSE, the page field must be created manually.

 **Remarks**